Provable Recovery of Locally Important Signed Features and Interactions from Random Forest

-Figure~\ref{fig:fi} (left) shows the global signed feature importance as in~\eqref{eq:globalsFI} over the 10 different folds of the cross validation scheme.
+Figure~\ref{fig:fi} (left) shows the global signed feature importance (cf.\ \eqref{eq:globalsFI}) over the 10 different folds of the cross validation scheme.
 The overall magnitude is consistent with the classical mean decrease in Gini impurity (MDI) implemented in the \texttt{ranger} package (which gave $202.50$, $196.57$, $40.12$, $9.05$, and $8.26$ as feature importance for features \emph{priors}, \emph{age}, \emph{ethnicity}, \emph{crime}, and \emph{gender}, respectively) \footnote{We observed that all binary features (\emph{ethnicity}, \emph{crime}, and \emph{gender}) exhibit lower importance compared to the two continuous-valued features (\emph{priors} and \emph{age}) in this example.
 It is well known that feature importance measures in RF can be biased toward features with a larger number of distinct values; see, e.g., \cite{zhou2020}.
-To assess whether this bias occurs here, we additionally applied the de-biased MDI proposed by \cite{zhou2020}, but this adjustment did not substantially alter the overall MDI magnitudes (with $0.0721$, $0.0655$, $0.0045$, $0.0006$, and $0.0009$ for features \emph{priors}, \emph{age}, \emph{ethnicity}, \emph{crime}, and \emph{gender}, respectively).
+To assess whether this bias occurs here, we additionally applied the de-biased MDI proposed by \cite{zhou2020}, but this adjustment did not substantially alter the overall MDI magnitudes.
 Furthermore, introducing a small amount of additional uniform noise to the binary features did not increase their importance significantly.}.
 For the global signed importance scores, we observed minimal differences between the two signs.
-Only for the \emph{age} feature, we find a slight tendency to favor younger ages and for the ethnicity feature to lean toward African-American.
 In general, differences in global signed feature importance between the two signs can arise when a feature interacts with another feature within a specific sign combination.

 For local signed feature importance, we considered the same product statistic as in~\eqref{eq:product}, but for individual features instead of interactions, as in Algorithm~\ref{Algo:LocalLSSFindFI}, namely